A workshop for fall and coastal scenery photography, encompassing fieldwork and artistic development.

 - Teaching and developing techniques for composing both the grand vista and intimate landscapes, using a wide array of lenses from wide angle to macro and telephotos (the landscape photography “tools”).

-- Included in the techniques will be the creation of multi-layered images with sweeping and interesting foregrounds using wide angle or ultra wide angle lenses.
+- Included in the techniques will be the creation of images with dominant and interesting foregrounds using wide angle or ultra wide angle lenses.
 This can be considered as “photography from the ground up”!
+The technique is also used to split the images into specific foreground, middle and background zones, with the appropriate balance and emphasis.

 - In order to be able to put the inner vision into practice, the tools of compositional development such as visual aids, the rules of thirds, the Golden Mean and achieving compositional balance and structure will be discussed and demonstrated.